Cinnamon18/GBARhythmGame/README.md

 A rhythm game I made for the CS 2110 GBA project.

+**Crank that volume i worked so hard on audio even though it ended up kinda shitty**

 Please note I rebound the default mednafen controls.
 Here are the relevant keybinds:
 ```
 |-|-|-|-|-|-|-|-|-|